Fabric vs a Lakehouse/ML Competitor vs Synapse¶ Decision

 START([New analytics platform decision]) --> EXISTING{Existing platform<br/>investment?}

-EXISTING -->|Greenfield - no<br/>existing platform| WORKLOAD
+EXISTING -->|"Greenfield - no<br/>existing platform"| WORKLOAD

 EXISTING -->|Synapse Analytics| SYNAPSE_CHECK{Dedicated SQL pools<br/>or Serverless only?}

-EXISTING -->|Databricks| DB_CHECK{Multi-cloud<br/>requirement?}
+EXISTING -->|Competitor lakehouse/ML| DB_CHECK{Multi-cloud<br/>requirement?}

 EXISTING -->|Other / on-prem| WORKLOAD

-SYNAPSE_CHECK -->|Dedicated SQL pools<br/>active workloads| SYNAPSE_KEEP[Keep Synapse Dedicated<br/>+ evaluate Fabric migration]
+SYNAPSE_CHECK -->|"Dedicated SQL pools<br/>active workloads"| SYNAPSE_KEEP[Keep Synapse Dedicated<br/>+ evaluate Fabric migration]

 SYNAPSE_CHECK -->|Serverless / Spark only| FABRIC_MIGRATE[Migrate to Fabric<br/>Lakehouse + Warehouse]